 If the cost of taking the ACT is a financial burden for your family, the opportunity to take the test for free is a valuable one, and you should take advantage by scheduling your studying accordingly.
 Remember that you'll also be able to send four free score reports.

-You may also be eligible for a fee waiver, thus giving you the chance to take the test up to 3 times for free.
+You may also be eligible for a fee waiver, thus giving you the chance to take the test up to three times for free.

 You Might Practice for the ACT in School